Asia private banks hit by local compliance costs, U.S. moves

 NO NEW TAX HAVENS

-Despite these rising costs, Asia's private bankers say there is no temptation to capitalize on Switzerland's recent tax deals by luring over new customers who are trying to escape the tax man.
+Despite these rising costs, Asia's private bankers say there is no temptation to capitalise on Switzerland's recent tax deals by luring over new customers who are trying to escape the tax man.

 Asia's financial centres have been touted as a possible destination for tax evaders looking to move funds over from Europe, a risk bankers say they are vigilant about.